ChuanMeng/Knowledge-Grounded-Conversation/README.md

 # Knowldege Grounded Conversation (KGC) Paper Reading
-A Knowldege Grounded Conversation (KGC) paper reading list maintained by **KGC group in Information retrieval laboratory of Shandong University**.
 We will keep adding papers and improving the list.
 Any suggestions are welcome!

 ### Survey